Used 2009 Ford Ranger Regular Cab

 Edmunds' Expert Review

-The 2008 Ford Ranger is affordable and competent off-road when properly equipped.
-But due to its aged design, it falls short in many other areas, making just about any other small or midsize pickup a better choice.
+The 2009 Ford Ranger is affordable and competent off-road when properly equipped.
+Due to its aged design, however, it falls short in many other areas, making just about any other small or midsize pickup a better choice.

-If you're not a hard-core off-roader and don't routinely carry 7-foot-long 2-by-4s, there's little reason to consider the 2008 Ford Ranger.
-Trucks like the Dodge Dakota, Nissan Frontier and Toyota Tacoma are easier and more comfortable to drive on pavement, and all offer roomier cabs with more conveniences and safety features.
-In total, we'd much rather spend time watching Chuck's Ranger on TV than driving Ford's outdated pickup.
+So unless you're a hard-core off-roader or a business owner in need of a basic workhorse, there's little reason to consider the 2009 Ford Ranger.
+Trucks like the Dodge Dakota, Nissan Frontier and Toyota Tacoma are easier and more comfortable to drive on pavement, and all offer roomier cabs with more convenience and safety features.

-The 2008 Ford Ranger is a compact pickup truck available in regular-cab and extended-cab (called SuperCab) body styles.
-Both are available in XL, XLT and Sport trim levels, while the SuperCab can be had in FX4 Off-Road trim.
+The 2009 Ford Ranger is a compact pickup truck available in regular-cab and extended-cab (called SuperCab) body styles.
+Both are available in XL, XLT and Sport trim levels, while the SuperCab can also be had in the FX4 Off-Road trim.
 A 6-foot bed is standard on all cab styles and trims, but a 7-foot bed is optional on the regular-cab XL and XLT.

 The XL is sparsely equipped with 15-inch steel wheels, a 60/40 front bench seat (vinyl with regular cab, cloth with SuperCab) and an AM/FM stereo.
 The XLT adds chrome exterior trim, air-conditioning, a CD/MP3 player and an auxiliary audio jack.
 These items are optional on the XL.
-The Sport is similarly equipped but adds unique styling elements (such as a color-keyed grille surround and bumpers), a Class III trailer hitch and different wheels.
-The FX4 Off-Road adds two-tone paint, 16-inch alloy wheels and all-terrain tires, heavy-duty shocks, a limited-slip rear axle, skid plates, full power accessories, keyless entry, bucket seats with center console, leather-wrapped tilt steering wheel and cruise control.
+The Sport is similarly equipped but adds unique styling elements (such as a color-keyed grille surround and bumpers), a Class III trailer hitch, satellite radio and different wheels.
+The FX4 Off-Road adds two-tone paint, 16-inch alloy wheels, all-terrain tires, heavy-duty shocks, a limited-slip rear axle, skid plates, full power accessories, keyless entry, bucket seats with a center console, a leather-wrapped tilt steering wheel and cruise control.

-Options on the XLT and Sport levels include bucket seats, leather upholstery, rear-folding jump seats (SuperCab only), full power accessories, cruise control, keyless entry, tilt steering wheel and upgraded stereos.
-Satellite radio is optional on all Rangers.
+Options on the XLT and Sport levels include bucket seats, leather upholstery, inward-facing fold-down jump seats (SuperCab only), full power accessories, cruise control, keyless entry, a tilt steering wheel and upgraded stereos.

 Performance & mpg

 The 2009 Ranger lineup offers a choice of inline-4 or V6 power.
 The base engine is a 2.3-liter inline-4 with 143 horsepower and 154 pound-feet of torque.
-Next up is a 3.0-liter V6 rated for 148 hp and 180 lb-ft of torque.
-At the top of the engine chart is a 4.0-liter overhead-cam V6 rated for 207 hp and 238 lb-ft of torque.
+The available 4.0-liter V6 is rated for 207 hp and 238 lb-ft of torque.
 Transmission choices include a standard five-speed manual and an optional five-speed automatic, and most models offer a choice of two- or four-wheel drive.
-Equipped with the Class III towing package, Rangers with the 4.0-liter V6 can pull a maximum of 6,000 pounds.
+Properly equipped, Rangers with the 4.0-liter V6 can pull a maximum of 6,000 pounds.

-The 2008 Ford Ranger comes standard with four-wheel antilock brakes, but features such as stability control and side curtain airbags are not available.
+The 2009 Ford Ranger comes standard with four-wheel antilock brakes, but features such as stability control and side curtain airbags are not available.
 In government crash testing, the Ranger earned four out of five stars for driver and front-passenger protection in frontal impacts.
-SuperCabs received four stars for side-impact protection, while regular cabs earned a full five stars.
+SuperCabs received four stars for front-passenger side-impact protection, while regular cabs earned a full five stars.
 In Insurance Institute for Highway Safety frontal offset crash testing, the Ranger earned an "Acceptable" rating (the second highest on a scale of four).
 It received the second-worst rating of "Marginal" for front side protection, and although rear passenger side protection wasn't rated, the IIHS noted that the inward-facing jump seats were "not recommended for safe transport."

-When equipped with the 4.0-liter V6, the 2008 Ford Ranger offers solid acceleration, but it feels underpowered with either the 3.0-liter V6 or the base four-cylinder.
+When equipped with the 4.0-liter V6, the 2009 Ford Ranger offers solid acceleration, but it feels underpowered with the base four-cylinder.
 Rangers are quite capable off-road, especially when equipped with the FX4 package.
-Ride and handling characteristics on pavement are tolerable, but when driven back to back with newer offerings from Dodge, GM, Nissan and Toyota, the Ranger's age shows.
+Ride and handling characteristics on pavement are tolerable, but when the Ford is driven back to back with newer offerings from Dodge, GM, Nissan and Toyota, the Ranger's age and lack of refinement show.

 Most helpful consumer reviews